opendcs/opendcs/docs/source/dev-docs.rst

 For the REST API there is `AppExceptionMapper`, this allows the request handler code to focus on the "happy path" leaving error mapping details to a central location.

 In all cases, prefer direct exception handling be dealt with in these mappers.
-Unless there's really now to avoid it, avoid special processing (beyond throwing a "standard" exception) where the error might happen.
+Unless there's really no way to avoid it, avoid special processing (beyond throwing a "standard" exception) where the error might happen.

 In addition to the limited scale of what the current implementation maps, there are likely some additional members